vigour-io/brisky/README.md

 document.body.appendChild(render(element, state))
 ```

+Notice the `$:` notation.
+In the above example, we subscribe to `object`.
+This means that whenever `object` changes, our two DOM-elements are updated with the new content.

+Also notice the nested nature of subscriptions.
+In our `element` we subscribe to `object`.
+The two containers inside are then scoped from within `object`, allowing them to grab `hello` and `world`.

+-

-#### The `tag` field
+#### The `tag`

-The tag allows you to render normal DOM elements on your page.
+The tag field allows you to render normal DOM elements on your page.
 By default, every object you render to the DOM is a `div`.
 You change this by defining a `tag` type, e.g. `tag: 'section'`.

 ```js
 const render = require('brisky/render')